lucca-schramm/lucca-schramm/README.md

 ### Hi, welcome to my profile!
 My name is Lucca. 👋
-I am looking for opportunities to collabarate in any projects but i prefer those related to Angular.
+I am looking for opportunities to collaborate in any projects but i prefer those related to Angular.

 - 🔭 I’m currently learning Angular.
 - 🤝 I’m looking to collaborate on any projects.